kiehozero/Focloir/planning/testing/TESTING.md

 12. Confirmation notices for all delete buttons, added these by using Materialize's modal to show a confirmation message, and moving the app route href inside that

+13. My mentor challenged me with handling errors properly, and with the help of a [Pythonise tutorial](https://pythonise.com/series/learning-flask/flask-error-handling) I was able to sort this in a matter of minutes.

 ## Outstanding Issues

 1. Edit password issue